slimphp/Slim-Documentation/docs/objects/response.md

 ### Write Body

 You can write to the Response object's body with the Response object's `write()` method.
-This method is a simple proxy to the Body object's `write()` method is available purey for convenience.
+This method is a simple proxy to the Body object's `write()` method and is available as a convenience.

     <?php
     $response->write('New content');

 ### Set Body

-You can _replace_ the Response object's body with the Response object's `widthBody()` method.
+You can _replace_ the Response object's body with the Response object's `withBody()` method.
 Remember, the Response object is immutable.
 This method returns a new _copy_ of the Response object that uses the new Body.
 This method's argument MUST be an instance of `\Psr\Http\Message\StreamableInterface`.

     <?php
     $newResponse = $oldResponse->withBody(